lewagon/dotfiles/04-Front-End/04-Middleman/01-Playing-with-ERB/README.md

 </ul>
 ```

-This ERB code will generate this HTML code:
+That ERB code will generate this HTML code:

 ```html
 <!-- HTML output -->